May your jade palatial home be honoured and full of riches

 © Tutuhaoyi.com owns the copyright of the description content for the images attached.
 Quoting all or part of the description content on this page is permitted ONLY IF ‘Tutuhaoyi.com’ is clearly acknowledged anywhere your quote is produced unless stated otherwise. (本页描述内容版权归Tutuhaoyi.com所有,转发或引用需注明 “Tutuhaoyi.com”, 侵权必究, 已注开源信息的条目除外。)

 The character ‘yu 玉’ in ‘yulan hua 玉兰花’ for ‘magnolia’ is the same ‘yu 玉’ for ‘jade’.
-The word ‘tang 棠’ from ‘haitang hua 海棠花’ for ‘crab apple’ is homophonic with the word ‘tang 堂’ for ‘house’.
+The word ‘tang 棠’ from ‘haitang hua 海棠花’ for ‘crabapple’ is homophonic with the word ‘tang 堂’ for ‘house’.
 The combination of the two characters ‘yutang 玉堂’ means ‘jade house’ with connotations of being grand and palatial.

 The peony flower, known in Chinese as ‘mudan hua 牡丹花’, has a nickname of ‘fugui hua 富贵花’, literally, the ‘flower of wealth and prestige’.

-Therefore, a composition of blooms of magnolia, crab apple, and peony can be used to convey the auspicious wish of ‘May your jade palatial home be honoured and full of riches!’
+Therefore, a composition of blooms of magnolia, crabapple, and peony can be used to convey the auspicious wish of ‘May your jade palatial home be honoured and full of riches!’

-Related Pun Picture:
+Related Pun Pictures:

 May your household be piled high with gold and jade 金玉满堂